Skip to main content

 Step 3: Write Real Product Descriptions

 Shopify pages with thin content — short or copied descriptions — rarely rank.
-Google needs enough text to understand what you're selling and confirm that your page is genuinely useful.
+Google needs enough text to understand what you're selling and confirm that your page is useful.

 Minimum standard: 150 words per product description, written in your own words.